DHULM - ظلم

 Just as the penalties of those perpetrating to small crimes are delivered locally.
 Their serious crimes are sent to the high courts.
 So too, judicially the small errors of people of îmân and special friends are punished immediately and in part in this world, in order to quickly purify them.
 But the crimes of the people of dhalâlah are so great that since their punishments cannot be contained in this brief worldly life, they are referred to the Supreme Court in al-‘âlam al-baqâ as required by justice, they usually do not receive punishment here.

-One who assists dhâlim is the world's most despicable being;
+One who assists a dhâlim in the world is the men of despicableness

-That is a dog, who receives pleasure from serving the unjust.”
-The Letters ( 425 )
+That is a dog, who receives pleasure from serving the unjust hunter.

 3 (To know and distinguish haqq and bâtil, obeying haqq and abstaining from bâtil)